 We hope you can join us for our 29th annual fair!
 Help to milk a cow, lend a hand at the old-fashioned timber frame barn raising and watch a master craftsman fashion a fine Windsor chair straight from a rough log!
 Afterwards, sample one of the multicultural dishes from the food court or maybe lick a delicious maple pecan ice-cream cone while touring our farm on a horse-drawn hay wagon.

 Browse the daily schedule for a complete list of make-your-own projects and demonstrations—including sheepdog work, horse farming, pottery making, blacksmithing, woodworking, quilting, weaving, spinning, basketry, boot making, cheese making and much, much more… See you at the Fair!

-The dates for the Fair this year are November 27th, 28th & 29th, the Friday, Saturday and Sunday immediately following Thanksgiving.
+The dates for the Fair are November 25th & 26th, 2016, the Friday and Saturday immediately following Thanksgiving.

 The fairgrounds are handicap accessible.
 Visit this page for more info